Contrast Sensitivity Functions in Autoencoders: 4. Results

-The main feature of the spatio-temporal human window of visibility is its diamond shape, with smaller spatial bandwidth for higher temporal frequencies (or speeds)~\cite{Kelly79,Watson13}.
-The linear solution and the 2-layer architectures have an average result with human-like diamond shape of human-like bandwidth.
-Deeper architectures, particularly with ReLU activations have less-human CSFs (non-diamond shape or reduced bandwidth).
+The CSF results show that the main feature of the spatio-temporal human window of visibility (its diamond shape), with smaller spatial bandwidth for higher temporal frequencies (or speeds)~\cite{Kelly79,Watson13} is reproduced by all the models as well as the substantially lower bandwidth of the chromatic channels, focused on very-low spatio-temporal frequencies.
+The error of the best net is RMSE $=17\%$ of the maximum sensitivity.

-The contrast dependence of the attenuation of sinusoids may reflect the saturation of human motion sensors tuned to specific $(f_x,f_t)$~\cite{Simoncelli98,Morgan06}.
-In order to check this point, Fig.~\ref{nonlinearities_spatio_temp} shows the responses of the networks for two spatio-temporal frequencies compared to the linear responses derived from the CSF.

-In every case, the response for the lower spatial frequency is bigger, as in humans, and the nonlinear responses are mainly saturating.
-However, for deeper ReLU architectures (those departing from the diamond shape in the CSF) there is a strong deviation from the low-energy behavior.
+Consistently with the results found in images (Experiment 1), resemblance with human CSFs is bigger in shallower models (linear, 2-layers with RMSE about 17\% or 18\% respectively) than in deeper models (6-layers, 8-layers with RMSE about 22\%) despite the performance of the deeper models in the goal is substantially better than the performance of the linear or the 2-layer model.
+The major differences are in the scaling of the chromatic CSFs: note that deeper models over attenuate the chromatic patterns.
+The RMSE measures confirm the superiority of the shallower solutions.
+For instance, note that the over attenuation of the red-green channel in the CNNs implies that the greenish hue of the background in the visual example of Fig.~\ref{Exp5_converg_perform} fades away, while it does not in the linear solution (which has obvious problems in other respects).

+\blue{The linear solution cannot display a contrast dependent behavior, but the 2-layer architecture displays a consistent decay of the gain with contrast that is in line with the saturating nature of contrast response curves of humans for moving sinusoids~\cite{Simoncelli98,Morgan06}.
+Figure~\ref{nonlinearities_spatio_temp} shows illustrative examples of these response curves: While the 2-layer network (top row) consistently displays saturating behavior, the deeper net (bottom row) shows bigger variability on the shape of the response.}

+\blue{As in the image case, the deviations in the chromatic CSFs in deep models do not come from not fulfilling the goal or having poor convergence in the training.
+First, all models (even the linear one) do reduce the error of the original retinal degradation so they are solving the computational problem.
+And second, the learning curves in the Appendix~C (Figure~\ref{Exp5_converg_perform}) show that all models achieved a plateau in the training thus indicating proper convergence.
+Moreover, the asymptotic values achieved in the learning are consistent with the $\varepsilon_{\textrm{LMS}}$ in test shown in Table 4.}